The Spanish Curate: Synopsis

 Set in Spain, the play deals with a conflict between two brothers over their inheritance.
 Don Henrique is older than Don Jamie by a year; under the system of primogeniture, Henrique is the heir to their father's estate.
 The late father's will gives Jamie a small income, but Henrique treats his younger brother with rudeness and condescension, breeding a hostile relationship between the two.
 The problem is that Henrique and his wife, Violante, have been married for a dozen years but have no children—leaving Jamie as Henrique's heir.

 Jamie is a member of a circle of aristocratic friends, which includes a boy named Ascanio.
 The boy is the son of poor parents, but is admired for his grace and nobility of character.
 Among Jamie's friends is Leandro, a lusty young man who is interested in the beautiful Amaranta.
-She is the wife of the rapacious lawyer Bartolus; the attorney keeps his wife closely watched, and Leandro has developed a scheme to seduce her.
+She is married to the rapacious lawyer Bartolus; the attorney keeps Jamie closely watched, and Leandro has developed a scheme to seduce her.
 He masquerades as a wealthy law student come to take instruction from Bartolus.
 The go-between in this is Lopez, the local curate and the title character.

 Don Henrique, angered over Jamie's status as his heir, makes a radical move to change the situation: he files a legal suit (Bartolus is his lawyer) to have the boy Ascanio declared his heir.
 Henrique testifies that before he married Violante, he was engaged or "precontracted" to Ascanio's mother Jacinta, and that the boy is his natural son.
 (Like other plays of the era, The Spanish Curate exploits the legal and ethical ambiguity of the precontract, which in some interpretations was like a demi-marriage...but not quite.)
 After the child's birth, Henrique had second thoughts about the social gap between himself and Jacinta, and got the precontract cancelled.
 Jacinta can only affirm the basic truth of Henrique's testimony; and on that basis, Henrique wins his suit.
 Ascanio is now his legal heir, and Jamie is out.